 Georgia’s strict liability law for dog bites can provide an avenue for victims to recover compensation for their damages.
 If you have been bitten by a dog in Georgia, it is important to seek medical attention, report the incident to the appropriate authorities, and work with an experienced personal injury attorney to pursue your claim.
 With the help of legal counsel, you can hold the dog owner accountable for their negligence and recover the damages you are entitled to under the law.

-If you have been bitten by a dog in Georgia, we at The Gunnels Law Firm LLC can help you navigate Georgia’s strict liability law and seek compensation for your damages.
+If you have been bitten by a dog in Georgia, we at Gunnels Injury Law can help you navigate Georgia’s strict liability law and seek compensation for your damages.
 We have the experience and knowledge necessary to represent you effectively and will work to ensure that you receive the compensation you deserve.
 Our team will evaluate your case, negotiate with the insurance company, represent you in court if necessary, provide support and guidance, and work to maximize your compensation.